 Being a Texan doesn’t mean you have to be born here.
 You don’t have to talk with an East Texas twang or a West Texas drawl.
 Native Texans, like myself, are loud and proud.
 But the bumper sticker, “I wasn’t born here, but I got here as fast as I could” reflects the sentiments of true Texanhood.
 We take all comers, as long as you assimilate.
 You must love the land, even if you live in the city (which most Texans do).
 Texas must become your native soil.
 All other allegiances must be severed, except perhaps to the United States, and even that is disputed among some Texans—as my wife’s grandmother use to say, “Never forget, you’re a Texan first, an American second.”
 Its history must become your history.
 Its mystique must become your mystique.
 You can root for other teams, but you cannot root for other states.
 You’re expected to come to her defense if assailed, whether by friend or foe.

 Texans are a proud bunch.
 We like to say, “In Texas, it ain’t braggin’ if it’s true.”
 Unlike boring square states, the outline of Texas is immediately recognizable—as is our flag.
 We were our own sovereign nation.
 No one else can make that claim.
 Our Gross Domestic Product is greater than many countries around the world.
 We have a storied history and a bright future.
-From the sunny beaches of South Padre Island to the majestic mountains of the Trans-Pecos to the bountiful prairies of the Panhandle to the lushes forests of the Big Thicket to the shining cities of Dallas, Houston, Austin, San Antonio, and El Paso to the quant hamlets that dot the land to the rolling hills of the Hill Country from the Red River to the Sabine to the Rio Grande—Texas is big and beautiful.
+From the sunny beaches of South Padre Island to the majestic mountains of the Trans-Pecos to the bountiful prairies of the Panhandle to the lushes forests of the Big Thicket to the shining cities of Dallas, Houston, Austin, San Antonio, and El Paso to the quant hamlets that dot the land to the rolling slopes of the Hill Country, and from the Red River to the Sabine to the Rio Grande—Texas is big and beautiful.

-Texans are also a friendly bunch.
-Our name comes from the Caddo Indian word Tajas, giving us our state motto: friendship.
+Texans are a friendly bunch.
+Our name comes from the Caddo Indian word Tajas, giving us our state motto: Friendship.
 It’s saying, “Ma’am” and “Sir,” “Thank you” and “Please.”
-It’s giving the hidy sign when driving in your car or truck—sticking a finger in the air (not that finger) when passing another motorist—especially on farm to market and county roads in the rural parts of the state.
+It’s giving the hidy sign when driving in your car or truck—sticking a finger in the air (not that finger) when passing another motorist—especially on farm to market and ranch to market roads in the rural parts of the state.
 It’s opening doors and letting others go in or out first.
 It’s moving out of the left lane to let others pass with ease.
 It’s moving into the left lane when others have pulled off on the shoulder.
 It’s mowing your neighbor’s yard and taking your mamma out for dinner.
 It’s showing Texas hospitality—mi casa es su casa.
 First time guests to my home are met with a warm smile, open arms, and a hearty “Howdy.”
 I’ll fix your drink and even fill your plate.
 After that you’re on your own, not because I’m rude, but because you’re family.
 You can eat and drink as much as you like—only leave one Dr Pepper for mamma and one Lone Star or Shiner for papa.
 And if you’re sleepy, I’ll show you a bedroom where you can lay down and take a nap.

 This is what it means to be a Texan.